-ICS Establishment Priorities ICS Delivery Priorities Development Plan Alignment (minimum operating requirements) Impact Development and implementation of our future model of care Underpinned by: strong place based approach to care through our ICPs; strategic commissioning arrangements that support a focus on outcomes and are underpinned through population health management; simplified and understood governance; integrated reporting that adds value and enables partners to focus their collective efforts in the right areas; Clinical and professional leadership that is core to everything that we do and supports decision making as close to the resident as possible.
-Digital first approach where this adds value and improves outcomes.
+ICS Establishment Priorities ICS Delivery Priorities Development Plan Alignment (minimum operating requirements) Impact Development and implementation of our future model of care Underpinned by: 1. strong place based approach to care through our ICPs; 2. strategic commissioning arrangements that support a focus on outcomes and are underpinned through population health management; simplified and understood governance; integrated reporting that adds value and enables partners to focus their collective efforts in the right areas; 5.
+Clinical and professional leadership that is core to everything that we do and supports decision making as close to the resident as possible.
+Integrated delivery of UEC priorities to enable safe navigation of winter and future Covid-19 waves Digital first approach where this adds value and improves outcomes.
 Agreed priority projects refreshed.
 Restoring Elective and diagnostic capacity Clinical prioritisation of waiting lists.
-Improve and maintain cancer pathways and support Maximise system learning from Covid-19.
+Improve and maintain cancer pathways and support diagnostic developments.
+Integration of Primary Care and Community Services Support development of Primary Care Networks (PCN) Alignment of community physical and mental health services around a PCN to meet population needs.
+Increased collaboration with local authority (LA) and Voluntary Community and Social Enterprise (VCSE) partners.
+Health Inequalities Detailed review and refresh of current approach.
+Children and Young People Alignment to refreshed LA strategies and targeted approach to joint commissioning.
+Mental Health Strong crisis response integrated into community based offer.
+Community transformation programme with all partners.
+System Planning/System Functions Develop and embed System Outcomes Framework.
+Maximise system learning from Covid-19.
 Develop our approach and implement population health management (PHM).
 Finalise and embed system-wide approach to managing Finance, Quality and Performance.
 Update Five-Year Delivery plan through reprioritisation exercise for 2020/21.
-Finalise Operating Model confirming work at System, Fixed Payment (IFP) model to further strengthen the collaborative approach to developing solutions and reducing avoidable transactional costs.
+Finalise Operating Model confirming work at System, Place and Neighbourhood levels.
+Estates Programme to oversee system-wide programme, future prioritisation and capital funding bids.
+A system capital prioritisation and risk criteria developed.
+Support financial stability and joint decision-making on investments, while holding the system to account for effective delivery.
+Take a proactive stance on self-assurance, earning autonomy from our regulators to self-regulate on most issues.
+Fixed Payment (IFP) model to further strengthen the collaborative approach to developing solutions and reducing avoidable transactional costs.
 Create a willingness for partners to invest outside of existing organisational boundaries to support transformation and develop essential social infrastructure.
 Set clear outcome improvement targets at both system and place level to enable demonstration of delivery.
 Use PHM to prioritise effort and to show outcomes in tackling the health inequality challenges.
 Enable us to use our collective workforce resources more wisely, and support our